-We are very proud to announce that the beans from our cacao farm – Puentespina Farm has been recognized as one of the BEST 50 BEAN SAMPLES out of the 166 cacao beans samples received from 40 countries at the 2017 Edition of the Cocoa Excellence Programme in France!
+We are very proud to announce that the beans from our cacao farm – Puentespina Farm made it to the list of BEST 50 IN THE WORLD.
+A total of 166 cacao bean samples from 40 countries competed at the 2017 Edition of the Cocoa Excellence Programme in France!
 Read more here.

 We grow Trinitario clones — a cross between the Criollo and Forastero varieties, specifically and predominantly the UF 18, BR 25, and PBC 123 clones.

 The beans we grow are considered as fine flavor beans.
 These beans are manually harvested then fermented on the farm to further enhance naturally the complex flavor of cocoa.

 These carefully nurtured beans deserve to be handled using processes that preserve and bring out their best qualities.
 Our beans are dried in covered solar dryers to protect them from the rain and debris.